Greetings from the Special Collections Research Center

 The George Mason University Libraries welcome gifts of books, manuscripts, music, maps, photos, prints, audiovisual materials, and other research materials.
 It is, in part, through such generosity that the Libraries are able to add depth to the academic resources available to our community.
 Particular interest is paid to scholarly, current, or rare items in good physical condition.
 The following guidelines are offered to assist donors.
 Based upon these criteria, the University Libraries retain the right to accept or decline all potential gifts. [per University Library policy]

-For those who are interested in making donations or gifts to the Special Collections Research Center, please contact:
+For those who are interested in making donations or gifts to the Special Collections Research Center, please fill out the SCRC Donation Inquiry Form.

 Director, Special Collections Research Center